-Read this article, and you’ll know how much the online selling platform earns per day and other interesting facts like:
+In this article, I’ll show you how much the online selling platform earns per day and other interesting facts like:

 - How much Amazon earns every second, minute, hour, day, week, month, and year

-- How much does Amazon founder and former CEO Jeff Bezos earn
+- How much Amazon founder and former CEO Jeff Bezos earns

 - How Amazon cashes in big time